UDFs that Implement UDT Functionality | Teradata Vantage - UDFs that Implement UDT Functionality - Analytics Database - Teradata Vantage

 You can use the Teradata C/C++ UDF Debugger, which is a version of GDB (the gnu Source-Level Debugger) that contains extensions for the database.
 For more information, see C/C++ Command-line Debugging for UDFs.

-2. Use the CREATE FUNCTION or REPLACE FUNCTION statement to identify the location of the source code or object, and install it on the server.
+2. Use the CREATE FUNCTION or REPLACE FUNCTION statement to identify the location of the source code or object, and install the item on the server.

-Recommendation: In general, you should not create UDFs in Teradata system databases such as SYSLIB or SYSUDTLIB.
-For more information, see Installing the Function.
+Teradata recommends against creating UDFs in Teradata system databases such as SYSLIB or SYSUDTLIB.
+See Installing the Function.

 The function is compiled, if the source code is submitted, linked to the dynamic linked library (DLL or SO) associated with the database in which the function resides, and distributed to all database nodes in the system.